Migrate Quality Gates

 the name of the service can be passed to the analysis

-property from the Analysis
+using the spec.args property from the Analysis resource:

 apiVersion: metrics.keptn.sh/v1beta1